Mertkaann/My-Personal-Website/README.md

-You can visit website at https://gulk19-assignment2.herokuapp.com/
+You can visit me at https://mertkaann-website.herokuapp.com/